External Stakeholders in a Project: Who They Are and How They Drive Project Success

 A simple mapping exercise at the start will save you hours of reactive communication later.
 This isn’t a formality.
 It’s how you avoid surprises.

-Step 2: Run a Proper Kickoff Meeting
+Step 2: Run a proper kickoff meeting

 Think of it as the foundation before the house goes up.
 Skip it and everything built on top is unstable.